 When to Make the Switch From a Secured Credit Card to a Unsecured Card?

-You were told that to build or repair your credit profile, a secured credit cards was the right way to do it -- so you got one.
+You were told that to build or repair your credit score, a secured credit card was the right way to do it -- so you got one.
 Now that you’ve had a secured credit card for some time now, you feel that you deserve to have a regular, unsecured credit card.

-We’ll show you how to find out when you are truly ready for the transition and how you should go about qualifying for an unsecured credit card.
+We’ll show you how to find out when you are actually ready for the transition and how you should go about qualifying for an unsecured credit card.

 Prepping to drop the secured credit card

-Typically, you can begin to think about getting a real credit card after 12 to 18 months with a secured card -- you may need another year or so if your credit is really bad.
+Typically, you can begin to think about getting a real credit card after 12 to 18 months with a secured card -- you may need another year or so if your credit is awful.

 Other signs that you may qualify for an unsecured card include: